 I am the head trainer at A Perfect Drift Guide Company, and I have 20 years of guide experience and I have trained with professional anglers, world champion fly anglers, and even a former head coach of the USA fly fishing team.

 I train these guides to be professionals, with the focus on how-to guide properly, not just how to fish.

 Most of the river guides on the Grand River are fly fishing guides but some also will also use other methods.
 They specialize in fly fishing which is great because the Grand River is well suited for fly fishing and I would say that 90% of the anglers that fish the Grand River are fly anglers.

 There are many Grand River fly fishing guides to choose from so stick with the ones with the best training and a great reputation.

-Head guide Cody from A Perfect Drift Guide Company is a good choice when looking for a good Grand River fly fishing guide.
+Head guide Jordan from A Perfect Drift Guide Company is a good choice when looking for a good Grand River fly fishing guide.

-Cody is well versed in fly fishing, spin fishing and Centerpin fishing and has had days with 10+ large 20-inch brown trout in his net.
+Jordan is well versed in fly fishing, spin fishing, and Centerpin fishing and has had days with many 20-inch brown trout in his net.

 Is The Grand River Fly Fishing Only?

 A question I get asked often is the Grand River fly fishing only?
 This is a bit of a misconception because there is a large portion of the Grand River that has special regulations banning bait and only allowing single barbless hooks.